kjell/mcn-2020-git-haiku/index.md

-The summer grasses.
+The first day of the year:
 above white
-from looking at the moon.
+Waterfall music